FAQs: Top Questions About Being a Farm Bureau Insurance Agent

 1. Does Farm Bureau Provide Training for New Agents?

 Absolutely.
-Farm Bureau has an award-winning training program because we understand that jumping into a new career can be daunting.
-All potential new agents or people considering joining the insurance industry go through our Agent Development Program.
-With this program, not only do you get an insider’s peek at a day in the life of an insurance agent, you can also begin developing the skills you need to build an insurance business without leaving their current job.
+Farm Bureau has an award-winning training program because we understand that jumping into a new business opportunity can be daunting.
+All potential new agents or people considering joining the insurance industry go through our Developing Agent Program.
+With this program, not only do you get an insider’s peek at a day in the life of an insurance agent, you can also begin developing the skills you need to build an insurance business without leaving your current job.

-In this four-month period when you’re getting started at Farm Bureau, you will begin building relationships with potential client/members and selling auto, home and life insurance by arranging sales appointments around your current schedule.
-This helps you understand what it takes to be a Farm Bureau agent first-hand and gives you the comfort of testing out this new path before you quit your current job.
-Once you graduate from the Agent Development Program, you are ready to become a contracted insurance agent.
+During this four-month period when you’re getting started at Farm Bureau, you will begin building relationships with potential clients and selling auto, home and life insurance by arranging sales appointments around your current schedule.
+This training program helps you understand what it takes to be a Farm Bureau agent first-hand and gives you the comfort of testing out this new path before you quit your current job.
+Once you graduate from the Developing Agent Program, you are ready to become a contracted insurance agent.

 2. Do I need to have insurance licenses to join Farm Bureau?
 Does Farm Bureau provide insurance licenses?

 Yes.
 In order to be a Farm Bureau Financial Services agent, a person must be licensed.
 Getting your state licensing is a required step to becoming an insurance agent.
 You will be responsible for covering your own licensing fees, though we do assist with study materials for those getting their license before joining the Developing Agent Program.